-Magnesium is very important for the taste and the glossy appearance of the fruit (s.Darselect®).
-The magnesium consumption of a strawberry plant during harvesting is approx. 3 kl. per acre.
-If the spring should be damp and cold if may be difficult for the plant to absorb the magnesium, this problem can be solved by adding 6% patenkali.
+Magnesium is very important for the taste and the glossy appearance of the fruit (s.
+Darselect®).
+The magnesium consumption of a strawberry plant during harvesting is approx. 3 kg. per acre.
+If the spring should be damp and cold it may be difficult for the plant to absorb the magnesium, this problem can be solved by adding patentkali. (containing 6% of Mg)

 The plants only consume a small amount of Phosphorus (5 - 6 kg per acre), and usually sufficient quantities are present in the soil.
-Since Phosphorus is very rarely washed out of the soil there is a high risk that P205 can accumulate there (especially where a liquid form of fertilizer has been applied).
+Since Phosphorus is very rarely washed out of the soil there is a high risk that can accumulate there (especially where a liquid form of fertilizer has been applied).
 If phosphorus levels are too high, it is recommended to use fertilizers with a low P concentration level.

-The trace elements necessary for the plants to thrive (boron, maganese, copper, iron and molybdenum etc.) should be present in an all-nutrient fertilizer.
-However for certain varieties everst and boron are helpful.
+The trace elements necessary for the plants to thrive (boron, manganese, copper, iron and molybdenum etc.) should be present in an all-nutrient fertilizer.